bcbio/bcbio-nextgen/cwl/README.md

    cd test_bcbio_cwl
    ```

-2. Run the analysis using `cwtool`.
+2. Run the analysis using `cwltool`.
 If you have Docker cwltool will download the
    `bcbio/bcbio` container and you don't need to install anything else to get
    started.
 You can use the `run_cwl.sh` script or run directly from the command
    line: